noisrucer/girok/README.md

 Now, let's delete it with the following command.

 **[WARNING]** If you delete a category, **all its sub-categories and tasks will be DELETED**.
-I'll consider add an option for users to preserve all the orphan tasks in the future.
+I'll consider adding an option for users to preserve all the orphan tasks in the future.
+Please let me know in the issue if you need this feature!

 ```bash
 girok rmcat Career/Dummy